County Distress Index

 Loading interactive map…

-All 3,144 counties colored by distress zone.
+All 3,144 counties colored by distress fifth.
 Hover for details; click any county for full report.

 Score Distribution